FE-MCFormer: a novel time-frequency interpretable architecture for machinery fault diagnosis under strong noise environments: Introduction

+Rotating machinery plays a critical role in modern industrial systems in energy, manufacturing, and process industries \cite{lei2020applications, ahmad2025consistency}.
+The operational reliability of these machines directly affects production safety, energy efficiency, and maintenance costs.
+Unexpected failures of rotating components may lead to catastrophic system breakdowns and substantial economic losses \cite{ZHAO2026104189}.
+Therefore, accurate and robust fault diagnosis (FD) has become an essential requirement for intelligent condition monitoring and predictive maintenance of rotating machinery.

-In general, existing fault diagnosis (FD) methods for rotating machinery are categorized into three main types: traditional, machine learning, and deep learning.
-Traditional methods are mainly rely on features extracted from time, frequency, or time–frequency domains of signals through various transform techniques, such as Fourier Transform (FT), wavelet transform (WT), empirical mode decomposition (EMD), empirical wavelet transform (EWT), and variational mode decomposition (VMD).
-Jiang et al. \cite{jiang_time-frequency_2023} proposed a time-frequency modulation approach of the spectral amplitude to capture the characteristic frequencies of vibration signals.
-Xu et al. \cite{xu2019weak} introduced a DS-based adaptive spectrum reconstruction method for the recognition of rolling bearings state.
+Fault diagnosis methods based on traditional signal processing extract handcrafted features from time, frequency, and time–frequency domains.
+For example, Jiang et al. \cite{jiang_time-frequency_2023} developed a time–frequency fusion approach of the spectral amplitude to capture the characteristic frequencies of vibration signals.
 Chen et al. \cite{chen_feature_2023} developed a hierarchical improved envelope spectrum entropy method to extract intrinsic fault features of mechanical vibration signals.
-Kou et al. \cite{kou_application_2020} applied an improved complete ensemble EMD with empirical entropy (EE) to extract features and validated the method on mine hoist sheave bearing fault detection.
+Kou et al. \cite{kou_application_2020} applied a novel empirical mode decomposition (EMD) approach with empirical entropy (EE) to extract features and validated the method on mine hoist sheave bearing fault detection.
 Zhou et al. \cite{zhou_novel_2023} proposed a continuous hierarchical fractional range entropy approach for machine FD in noisy environments.
-Clearly traditional methods have significantly advanced the development of FD.
-However, they rely heavily on expert knowledge and data quality, making them resource intensive and inaccurate under incomplete data.
+Although these approaches have achieved notable success in laboratory settings, they usually require extensive expert knowledge and show limited robustness under strong noise environments or complex industrial operating conditions.
+This restricts their scalability and applicability in practical industrial informatics systems.